rwbl/domoticz-homeautomation-workbook/IDEAS.md

 ```

 **External Data from File**
-If reading data from an external file, the reference must include the subpath to the data file, like:
+If reading data from an external file, the reference must include the subpath (from ~domoticz/www) to the data file, like:
 ```
 function drawChart() {
    $.get("templates/Google_Chart_Test.csv", function(csvString) {